-000-099: No credit toward degree requirements 100-299: Lower division undergraduate, designated as freshman-sophomore courses 300-499: Upper division undergraduate, designated as junior-senior courses 500-699: Upper division undergraduate, primarily for juniors and seniors, with enrollment of less than 50% of master's students, also eligible for graduate credit 700-799: Graduate and upper division, primarily for graduate level.
+000-099: No credit toward degree requirements 100-299: Lower division undergraduate, designated as freshman-sophomore courses 300-499: Upper division undergraduate, designated as junior-senior courses 500-699: Upper division undergraduate, primarily for juniors and seniors, with enrollment of less than 50% of master's students 700-799: Graduate and upper division, primarily for graduate level.
 For master's students primarily; with enrollment of less than 50% undergraduate students.
 800-899: Graduate master's and professional course beyond the undergraduate level 900-999: Graduate level, primarily for doctoral students